-Designed for normal operation in a well of up to 20′ deep, it can be used to retrieve water from 100′, although a foot valve or windmill attachment is recommended for deeper installations.
+Designed for regular operation in a well of up to 20′ deep, it can be used to retrieve water from 100′.
+However, a foot valve or windmill attachment is recommended for deeper installations.

-This model comes with everything you need to install the pump, including the pump head, brass cylinder, drop pipe, and rod.
-With its cast-iron fixtures and brass fittings, this is high-quality pump has been built to last.
+This model has everything you need to install the pump, including the pump head, brass cylinder, drop pipe, and rod.
+With its cast-iron fixtures and brass fittings, this high-quality pump has been built to last.

 Although designed as a standalone hand pump, if you opt for the slightly more expensive 6″ offset well cap, you can install this hand pump alongside your existing electrical pump for emergency use.

-If you’re planning on using this as your primary water source, however, you can rest assured that it’s been designed for all-weather use and is fully freeze resistant.
+If you’re planning on using this as your primary water source, rest assured that it’s been designed for all-weather use and is fully freeze-resistant.

 If you’re relying on a private system for all your washing, cooking, and drinking water, it means you’re also reliant on electricity.